garthenweb/react-viewport-utils/README.md

 # React Viewport Utils

-The goal of this project is to create a set of low level utility components for react to make working with the viewport (e.g scroll position or size of the page) easy to use and performant by default.
+A set of low level utility components for react to make working with the viewport (e.g scroll position or size of the page) easy to use and performant by default.

 ![](https://img.shields.io/npm/l/react-viewport-utils.svg)
 [![](https://img.shields.io/npm/v/react-viewport-utils.svg)](https://www.npmjs.com/package/react-viewport-utils)